-On April 30th, Founders Forum hosted the second session of the FF Live Series, “The UK’s Future Fund: What Government Support Means For UK Startups”, featuring Dr Ian Campbell, Interim Executive Chair, Innovate UK and Ken Cooper, Managing Director, Venture Solutions, British Business Bank, moderated by Brent Hoberman, Executive Chair, Founders Forum, Founders Factory and firstminute capital.
+On April 30th, Founders Forum hosted its second online event as part of the FF Live series entitled “The UK’s Future Fund: What It Means For UK Startups”, featuring Dr Ian Campbell, Interim Executive Chair, Innovate UK and Ken Cooper, Managing Director, Venture Solutions, British Business Bank, moderated by Brent Hoberman, Executive Chair, Founders Forum, Founders Factory and firstminute capital.

 We would like to offer our thanks to both Ian and Ken for generously giving their time, alongside the 500+ start-up founders and attendees to the session for their contributions.